 - to see a personalised timetable (elective courses included) and dates of not only pass/fail tests and examinations, but also resits;

 - to look up teachers and their timetables;

 - to find out what is happening in a particular building on a given day;

 Some new features are already available.
-'You can now choose a topic for your diploma project and a research supervisor in your personal account,' says Pavel Karpenko.
-'You can also search texts of diploma papers uploaded to SPbU Repository.
+'You can now choose a topic for your graduation project and a research supervisor in your personal account,' says Pavel Karpenko.
+'You can also search texts of graduation projects uploaded to St Petersburg University Repository.
 You can search them by title, by last name of a student or a research supervisor, and by field of study.'

 Teacher's Personal Account

 This service is high on the agenda; it is being tested and prepared for launch.
 Here, in addition to personal data, each teacher will have access to their timetable with all the relevant lectures, seminars, laboratory workshops, examinations and pass/fail tests, and resits.
 Teachers will also be able to fill in and update their subject records, indicating necessary resources and obtainable competences, and offering workload assessment.
 All this information will be available in the form of analytical data segments that will help to make comprehensive assessments.

 We believe that a personal account will significantly simplify filling out and submitting various kinds of reports, and will reduce the number of paper forms that are currently required from teachers, since all the necessary information will be imported to their personal accounts and stored there.

 From this year on, St Petersburg University diplomas have QR codes.
 In the near future, employers will be able to verify diplomas and learn about graduates' achievements at the University by scanning a QR code, which will take them to the St Petersburg University website and pull up a page called 'Information for Employers'.